r-gg/vs-ue/README.md

 # Info and Notes on DS UE Assignment 1

-## Concurrency and Syncchronization "Architecture"
+## Concurrency and Synchronization "Architecture"
 TransferServer:
 - 1 AcceptThread
   - n DMTP-Receive-Threads